mastermaiknemo/sample-rails-blogger-app/README.md

 # Minimal blogger app

-This is a leightweight rails app with some react.js demonstration code and funky code snippets.
-Be like a rainbow.
+This is a leightweight rails app with some react.js demonstration code.

 just run ->